 working hours: Tue-Fri 10-02 Sat-Sun 16-02

-Caffé Letterario is at the top of the list for a reason.
+Caffé Letterario is at the top of my list of the best cafes in Rome for a reason.
 It hosts a small public library, and therefore it is the favorite spot for digital nomads in the area.
 There are co-working spaces and a stage to host cultural conferences.
 It is loved by the university students in the area, since the faculties are only a walk away from it, but it’s never too crowded.
 Feel at home on comfy couches or at long, study tables.
 The space has wifi and budget lunch and dinner options in buffet style.
 I never felt pushed to drink or eat by the staff, but they surely love it if you have at least an espresso.
 The style is industrial, colors are deep.
 Before being a cafe, it was a garage.

 2. ROMEOW CAT BISTROT